ganeshth/ganeshth.github.io/index.md

 There are other time saving projects and I am not really sure as to how to produce them.
 I will try and include if possible.

 The next project would be the Distributed Systems Monitor.
-Right now, it is a private repository and Work in progress (again, frankly I never started it :stuck_out_tongue_winking_eye: ).
+Right now, it is a private repository and Work in progress (again, frankly I never started it :P ).
 There is an existing work of mine which I'm planning to enhance.
 Hope it works!
 The idea is to have a centralised setup which fetches the CPU, RAM and Storage space of multiple system and presents it in a well defined fashion.

 This one is a project which everyone commented as impossible.
 It is a JIRA project and I felt proud after finishing it.
 [Link to be added]